BERLIN

 SIMPLE PLATINUM STAFFAGE - DECOR 11

-A delicate line made of genuine shiny platinum, drawn with a brush by a trained hand, gives the BERLIN collection in decor 11 a touch of luxury.
-The shimmering silver band frames the perfect shape of the plates, cups and bowls and unites them as a discreetly bright ensemble on tables and tables.
+A delicate line of genuine shiny platinum, drawn by a skilled hand with a brush, gives the BERLIN collection in decor 11 a touch of luxury.
+The shimmering silver band frames the perfect shape of the plates, cups and bowls and unites them as a discreetly luminous ensemble on tables and boards.

 COLORS OF BERLIN